brunobcardoso/pyptax/README.md

 ## Features
  - Closing Ptax rates for a requested date
  - Historical Ptax rates for a requested period
+ - Intermediary Ptax rates for a requested date

 ## Installation
 ```bash